Ganon's Castle Walkthrough

 Brazier in Ocarina of Time

-There is another brazier further in the room, and lighting it will also make a platform appear.
-This means you can light either one, so aim for the brazier closest to you.
+If you ran out of time, there's another brazier further in the room, and lighting it will also make a platform appear.

 You Can Return with the Longshot